java-crypto/cross_platform_crypto/readme.md

 ### Which platforms are supported at the moment?

 I'm using an IDE for Java and PHP but for the other ones I'm using online compiler like [https://repl.it/](https://repl.it/).
-Please don't ask I the programs will run on your system with a lower or higher version - just try it on your own.
+Please don't ask if the programs will run on your system with a lower or higher version - just try it on your own.

 A lot of solutions run with the built-in cryptographic modules but especially the Javascript-ones may need external libraries (pure Javascript will need e.g. "CryptoJs", NodeJs has a built-in "Crypto" or you can use "node-forge").